 (a) The University's audit arrangements are required to accord with the OfS Audit Code of Practice.
 This Code of Practice confers responsibilities on the Audit and Scrutiny Committee , and on the University's internal and external auditors, each of whom has an unrestricted right of access to all vouchers, documents, books of account and computer data; and to any other information which they consider relevant to their enquiries.
 All budgetary units must meet the requirements arising from the audit programme approved by the Audit and Scrutiny Committee.

-(b) All employees and others with responsibility for the administration and management of funds received or held by the University, have a responsibility to guard against fraudulent practices affecting the University and follow the University Policies on Bribery and Fraud and Gifts & Hospitality if such practices are discovered, seeking advice from the Senior Assistant Registrar (Compliance) in the Council Secretariat as required.
+(b) All employees and others with responsibility for the administration and management of funds received or held by the University, have a responsibility to guard against fraudulent practices affecting the University and follow the University Policies on Bribery and Fraud and Gifts & Hospitality if such practices are discovered, seeking advice from the Director of Assurance as required.

 (1) In a unit that receives cash or cheques, the head of that unit is responsible for ensuring compliance with the Cash and Banking process governing such receipts.